-The goal of this study is to provide information regarding non-ESA fish in the Yuba River downstream of Englebright Dam.
-The objectives of the study are to: 1) characterize the fish community including species composition; 2) estimate species relative abundance; 3) characterize species relative spatial distribution; and 4) characterize species-specific habitat utilization.
+The overall goal of this study plan is to evaluate Project-related effects on non-ESA fish in the Yuba River downstream of Englebright Dam.
+The objectives of the study are to: 1) characterize the fish community including species composition; 2) estimate species' relative abundance; 3) characterize species relative spatial distribution relating to project flows; and 4) characterize species-specific habitat utilization relating to project flows.